Callback Function in C Programming

 In C or any other programming language, we will give the function address to another function or any other code.
 So, that code can call the function at any time whenever it needs.
 A callback function is a function that is called by using a function pointer.

-The following are some scenarios that help us in understanding the callback functions.
+The following are some scenarios that help us understand the concept of callback functions in C.

 • Let’s say you are transferring the data using any communication.
 If you encounter an error, you have to inform the higher layer or upper layer.
 If you know the upper layer function’s address, then you can directly call that using the callback mechanism.